cloudwalk/brlc-dev-ex/README.md

 # brlc-dev-ex
 This repository contains utilities for smart contracts development

+## Content
-1. Workflows to use for apply coverage and PR testing
+1. Shared workflows to use in every Smart-contract repos
+1. Prettier configuration
+1. Eslint configuration